 Who needs it?

-Approximately 40 percent of Americans age 65 or older will need long-term care at some point during their lives.
-(Source: The National Clearinghouse for Long-Term Care Information, 2009.)
-And with life expectancies increasing at a steady rate, this figure can be expected to grow in the years to come.
+Approximately 70 percent of Americans turning age 65 can expect to use some form of long-term care at some point during their lives.1 And with life expectancies increasing at a steady rate, this figure can be expected to grow in the years to come.

 But won't the government look out for me?

 Medicare pays nothing for nursing home care unless you've first been in the hospital for 3 consecutive days.
 After that, it will pay only if you enter a certified nursing home within 30 days of your discharge from the hospital.
 For the first 20 days, Medicare pays 100 percent of your nursing home care costs.
-After that, you'll pay $141.50 in 2011 per day ($137.50 in 2010) for your care through day 100, and Medicare will pick up the balance.
+After that, you'll pay $164.50 in 2017 per day for your care through day 100, and Medicare will pick up the balance.
 Beyond day 100 in a nursing home, you're on your own--Medicare doesn't pay anything.

 If you're at home, Medicare provides minimal short-term coverage for intermediate care (e.g., intravenous feeding or the treatment of dressings), but only if you're confined to your home and the treatments are ordered by a doctor.
 Medicare provides nothing for custodial care, such as help with feeding, bathing, or preparing meals.